kersulis/kersulis.github.io/_posts/2015-01-15-matpower-in-julia.md

 ```
 A few notes:

+* I am looking forward to the next Julia release, which will display the function docstring (the text between the triple double quotation marks) when the user asks for it.

 * One gotcha: `@pyimport` defers to Python's `sys.path`, which will not contain the folder `case-only` by default (see [this Github issue][3]).
 This is why I use the following lines of Julia code to prepend `sys.path` with the appropriate directory and remove it afterwards:

 ```julia